EliasJRH/Shopify-Backend-Challenge-22/README.md

 ## Personal addendum

 This challenge was neat to do as it brought me back to my days working at a grocery store.
 I'm glad I was finally able to submit a proper project this year.

+---

+Success!
+This project helped me land a summer backend intern position at Shopify!
+If you have any questions about this project, feel free to shoot me an email.